-What Are We Doing?
-As soon as we discovered this incident, we took the steps referenced above.
+What We Are Doing.
+As soon as we discovered the incident, we took the steps referenced above.
 We also implemented additional security features to reduce the risk of a similar incident occurring in the future.
-We also notified the Federal Bureau of Investigation and will provide whatever cooperation is necessary to hold the perpetrators accountable, if possible.
-We are further notifying you of this event and advising you about steps you can take to help protect your information.
-In addition, out of an abundance of caution, we are offering you complimentary credit monitoring and identity protection services for <<twelve (12)/twenty-four (24)>> months through IDX, a national leader in identity theft protection.

-IDX's services include credit monitoring, CyberScan dark web monitoring, a \$1 million identity fraud loss reimbursement policy, and fully managed identity theft recovery services.
-With this protection, IDX will help resolve issues if your identity is compromised.
+We notified federal law enforcement and will provide whatever cooperation is necessary to hold the perpetrators accountable.
+Additionally, Woodward is offering you complimentary credit monitoring and identity protection services for <<Variable Text 3: 12/24>> months through IDX, a national leader in identity protection services.
+The IDX services, which are free to you upon enrollment, include a subscription for the following: credit monitoring, CyberScan dark web monitoring, fully managed identity recovery services, and \$1 million in identity theft insurance coverage.
+With this protection, IDX will help you resolve issues if your identity is compromised.